stefanprodan/kustomizer/docs/get-started.md

 - HorizontalPodAutoscaler/kustomizer-demo-app/frontend
 ```

-At apply time, Kustomizer saves the artifact URL and the image SHA-2 digest in the inventory.
+At apply time, Kustomizer saves the artifact SHA-2 digest in the inventory.

 !!! info "Using digests"